Levro Deposit Account Agreement

 You are also responsible for reviewing your Account statements as they are made available to you for errors or unauthorized activity.
 If you identify an error or unauthorized activity, you must notify us promptly to avoid losing your money.
 Please refer to Sections 3.11, 4.5, 4.6, and 7.10 for information concerning errors and unauthorized activity.

 2.3 Protect Your Account Information

 It is important that you protect your Account information to prevent unauthorized transactions and fraud.
 Keep your Account number, debit card, and statements secure at all times, and be careful about who you share this information with.
-If the Program Partner provides you with access to Online Banking Services, make sure to also keep your computer or mobile device secure at all times and avoid accessing the Online Banking Services when others can see your screen.
+If the Program Partner provides you with access to Online Banking Services, make sure to also keep your computer or mobile device secure at all times, with updated software, and avoid accessing the Online Banking Services when others can see your screen.

 If your Account number, debit card, mobile device or Online Banking Services login credentials are lost or stolen, notify us immediately to keep your losses to a minimum.
 Please refer to Section 4.5 for information and applicable deadlines for notifying us of losses or theft.

 You understand that any payment instruction or activity performed using any Online Banking Services provided to you by the Program Partner shall be deemed authorized by you and valid and we are under no obligation to investigate the instruction or activity.

 3.1 Deposits Into Your Account

 You may make deposits into your Account using any of these methods described below.
 We do not charge you any fees for making deposits.

 Limitations for Your Basic Account

 Limitations for Your Standard or Premium Account